scottchiefbaker/SmokeRand/docs/technotes.md

 ## DJGPP

-Notes about DJGPP:
+DJGPP supports its own system of dynamically loaded modules in DXE3 format.
+They are essentially simplified versions of dynamic libraries / shared objects common in Windows NT and GNU/Linux.
+To build with DJGPP use the next command:

+    $ make -f Makefile.gnu PLATFORM_NAME=DJGPP

+Long file names support must be enabled!

-- All plugins with PRNGs are compiled as DXE3 modules using the `dxe3gen` linker that is specific to DJGPP.
+All plugins with PRNGs will be compiled as DXE3 modules using the `dxe3gen` linker that is specific to DJGPP.
 It is possible to make SmokeRand DJGPP build to use DLLs but it will require a cross-compilation of plugins with MinGW or Open Watcom that is not too practical.

-- SmokeRand man page can be converted to the overstrike based format using the next commands:
+SmokeRand man page can be converted to the overstrike based format using the next commands:

     $ groff -mandoc -Tascii -P-cBoU smokerand.1 > smokerand.dos
     $ less smokerand.dos